GregHarris90/README-Generator/Develop/README.md

   * [Questions](##Questions)

   ## Installation
-  - First install npm and the Inquirer package as well.
+  - First install npm and the inquirer package as well, alongside node.

   ## Usage
-  - To use this application open the intergrated terminal in VSCode and then run 'node index.js.'
+  - To use this application open the integrated termincal in VSCode and then run 'node index.js'.

   ## License
  - This project is made under the ApacheLicensev2.0.